How do you know whether you have bed bugs in Austin, TX? What do they even look like?

 - Musty, bitter odors emitted from the bed bugs’ glands

-While we recommend that you schedule routine inspections to check for any signs of bed bugs or other pests, and that you invest in professional bed bug control if you suspect you have an infestation, there are things you can do yourself to help prevent the spread of bed bugs as well as future infestations.
+While we recommend that you schedule routine inspections to check for any signs of bed bugs or other pests, and that you invest in professional bed bug treatment in Austin if you suspect you have an infestation, there are things you can do yourself to help prevent the spread of bed bugs as well as future infestations.

 Some of the things you can do include: